DorSkoler/road-distress-classification/experiments/2025-07-05_hybrid_training/README.md

 ### Step 2: Generate Road Masks (if needed)

+**Note**: Requires the road segmentation model at `../../checkpoints/best_model.pth`

 ```bash
 # Generate road masks for all images
 python src/data/mask_generator.py
 ```

+The mask generator will:
+- Load the pre-trained road segmentation model
+- Process all images to generate road masks
+- Filter images with insufficient road coverage (<15%)
+- Save masks for training Model A, C, and D variants

 ### Step 3: Create Augmented Data (if needed)